A medieval village in on the French Riviera. It sounds like the beginning of a romantic fairy tale. It is. Fathom founder Pavia Rosati checks in.

 I was led under an archway and through a tunnel under a few very old buildings.
 I emerged on a cobblestone street under another archway.
 Behind a heavy wooden door across from me was La Chèvre d'Or's reception.

-This preamble set the stage for a very dramatic overnight stay.
+This fairy tale preamble set the stage for a very dramatic overnight stay.
 La Chèvre d'Or isn't so much in Eze as it is of Eze.
 There would be no running into other guests in the elevator or down a long hallway.
 The hotel — 38 rooms and suites, four casual and formal restaurants, one awesome medieval bar — is scattered across so many structures within the village that it didn't feel like I was staying at a hotel as much as living in a tiny neighborhood.
 My room was a two-minute walk from reception, behind a tiny wrought-iron door in a wall covered in ivy in a small town square.
 The decor was a modern take on traditional style — marble floors, a four-poster bed, lilac walls, a giant bathroom fitted with every amenity and a ginormous bathtub.
 But the showstopper was the wall of windows overlooking the valley and the sea.
 This was mine, all mine!

 TINY VILLAGE.
 BIG PERSONALITY

 I set off on a meandering pre-dinner walk to explore the rest of the village.
 I saw beautiful Baroque choir stalls at Notre-Dame de l'Assomption.
 I read more Italian than French names on the tombs in the adjoining village cemetery.
-(This history of shifting boundaries.)
+(Theirs is a history of shifting boundaries.)
 I peeked into Château Eza.
 It's as romantic as promised if less grand than La Chèvre d'Or and also has rooms scattered throughout the village.
 The botanical garden at the top of the hill was already closed for the day.
 (I went back in the morning.
-I needn't have bothered, and neither should you, unless you're into cactuses on hillsides and bad sculptures.)
+I shouldn't have bothered, and neither should you, unless you're into cactuses on hillsides and bad sculptures.)

 Because I arrived at 6 p.m. and left the following morning at 11 a.m., I missed the hordes of day trippers who flock here in buses and fill the tiny streets.
 But this was the way to do it.
 With the souvenir shops closed and nothing but the town itself to see, Eze didn't feel at all touristy.
 (Fathom's Erica Firpo invented #EmptyMuseo in Italy.
 I want to start #EmptyVillaggio.)
 It was easy to imagine what Eze felt like in medieval times.
 Not much has changed since.

 I didn't need a map because Eze is no more than a few intersecting streets.
 At some point, I came down a staircase and ended up in a little square.
 The compass carved into the pavement looked familiar.
 I had, in fact, unwittingly ended up in front of my room.
-I felt like Eze really was mine, all mine.
+Once again, I felt like Eze really was mine, all mine.

 A very abbreviated timeline of the village goes something like this: The stones in the hotel garden are as old as Jesus.
 Moorish pirates invaded in the 10th century.
 The Savoys ruled things until 1706, when Louis XIV sent his troops to demolish the hilltop fortress.
-It has been French since 1860.
+The town has been French since 1860.

 The story of La Chèvre d'Or is a study in mythmaking.
 It begins with a little old lady who lived in a cottage and tended to her goats, selling their milk and cheese, stashing her gold coins in the surrounding rocks.
 Years later, a visiting Yugoslav violinist saw a goat with golden fleece (the namesake "chevre d'or"), who led him to the cottage, where he found the gold coins.
 He took the money and built himself a house that a gentleman named Robert Wolf bought in the 1950s and turned into a restaurant.
 Walt Disney came for a visit, stayed a few months, and suggested Wolf turn it into a hotel.
-Thus began the long process of acquiring neighboring buildings to convert into guest rooms and hotel spaces (spa, business center, restaurants).
+Thus began the long process of acquiring neighboring buildings to convert them into guest rooms and hotel spaces (spa, business center, restaurants).
 The hotel now owns about half the village.
 You can imagine that available real estate doesn't come easy around here, especially considering they only buy rooms with views of the sea.

 A MEAL TO REMEMBER